luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 Once you have your laptop ready, you can run the playbooks to create and include your image in an ISO that you can use to deploy your device but before you need one more thing.

 As part of the image preparation, you will be injecting your **pull secret** as an Ansible variable so [get your pull secret from the Red Hat Console](https://cloud.redhat.com/openshift/install/pull-secret).
-Although you could just create a plain variable in vars/main.yaml it's highly recomended to encrypt sensitive infomation, so it's better to [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) by creating the encrypted variable file (protected by a password that you configure) using the following command:
+Although you could just create a plain variable in vars/main.yaml it's highly recommended to encrypt sensitive information, so it's better to [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) by creating the encrypted variable file (protected by a password that you configure) using the following command:

 > laptop
 ```